webix-hub/docs/data/desktop/maps.md

 ###Initialization {#init}

 1 .
 First of all, you need to **add a special file** to the head section of your document.
-The script helps connect to thirdparty applications without linking to them directly:
+The script helps connect to third party applications without linking to them directly:

 The extensions are taken from [https://github.com/webix-hub/components](https://github.com/webix-hub/components).
 Note that in documentation samples they are linked in another way, but you should follow the patterns below: